multifreded/hv20/day18/README.md

 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```

-Indeed searching for the byte sequence in `Backup.img` yielded two matches.
+Indeed searching for the byte sequence in `Backup.img` yields two matches.
 Standing so
 alone the second one is probably the missing wrapped passphrase file.

 ```sh